Faculty

 Kirk Ferguson (kirkcferguson@gmail.com) was named Assistant Principal Trombonist of the Milwaukee Symphony in September, 2011.
 Prior to joining the MSO, he served as Principal Trombonist with the Spokane Symphony, Co-Principal Trombonist with the Malaysian Philharmonic and Associate Principal Trombonist with the Honolulu Symphony.
 He is also a former member of the River City Brass Band in Pittsburgh, PA.
 Kirk has performed with the Seattle Symphony, Pittsburgh Symphony, Akron Symphony, Wheeling Symphony, Lincoln Center Festival and Clarion Brass Choir.
 He is a member of the Chicago Trombone Consort.

-In addition to being an Associate Teacher of the Art of Practicing Institute, Kirk is Adjunct Professor of Low Brass at Wisconsin Lutheran College.
+Kirk is Adjunct Professor of Low Brass at Wisconsin Lutheran College.
 He received his Masters degree from The Juilliard School and his Bachelors degree from Duquesne University.

 Pianist Timothy Mueller (tjmueller05@gmail.com) has appeared as a soloist with the Chicago Civic Orchestra, the Milwaukee Civic Orchestra, and the Green Bay Symphony.
 He has performed on fortepiano with Madison Bach Musicians, and in recital at the University of Wisconsin and Farley’s House of Pianos.
 He teaches students of all ages in his Madison, Wisconsin studio.
-He is also organist and pianist at St. Stephen’s Lutheran Church, in Monona, Wisconsin.

 In addition to completing advanced training and certification in the Art of Practicing with Madeline Bruser, Mr. Mueller earned a Master’s Degree in Piano from the Eastman School of Music, studying with Frank Glazer and Maria Luisa Faini.
 He has practiced mindfulness-awareness meditation since 2004.